railken/eloquent-mapper/README.md

 ## Usage

-In order to use this library you need a map, one for all the models that you wish to use, and one for all attributes for each model.
+In order to use this library you need a map, for all the models that you wish to use.

 Create a new class whatever you want like the following example